nelkinda/cctech-intermediate-C--bootcamp-2022/modules/README.md

 - Duplication: Duplication is more than "looks similar".
   Real duplication is cohesion: "changes for the same reasons".
 - Software design is about giving maintainable structure to behavior.
+- "The Secondary Value of Software is its behavior, that it does what the current users currently need without any bugs, crashes, or delays." ― Robert C. Martin
+- "The Primary Value of Software is softness of its structure, that it tolerates and facilitates the ongoing need for change for new behavior."
 - Users care about behavior.
 - Structure is for us, developers, to enable us to deliver behavior with less risk, less effort, and higher confidence.
 - Coupling: A dependency that propagates change.